Scenarios for creating tickets using Smart IT

 - suggested resources, including templates and outages, if any are found.

-After the Smart Recorder opens with information from the call, the service desk agent continues to create the ticket as described in Smart Recorder - Handling tickets dynamically in Smart IT
+After the Smart Recorder opens with information from the call, the service desk agent continues to create the ticket as described in Handling tickets dynamically with Smart Recorder

 Create a ticket from the Create New menu (universal client only)

 Using Smart IT, you can also create tickets from the Create New menu, as illustrated in the following scenario for creating an incident request.
 The Create New menu uses a more traditional, form based way to create tickets.

 Using the Create New menu, you can create the following items:

 - Problem investigations

 Example scenario: Creating a ticket from the Create New menu